People who are new to Twitter sometimes ask me how to get followers and how they can build relationships using Twitter.

 How many times have you unfollowed someone because they sent a lot of tweets all at once?
 Even worse, they’re usually not even meaningful tweets.

-I have a feeling this is a problem of automation.
-While social media automation is a necessity for maximum success, there are ways of bad automation.
 When I see someone dump multiple tweets all within a matter of seconds, it’s easy to assume they’re not engaged.

 I know they’re not interested in holding a conversation on Twitter and I know they’re not monitoring their Twitter automation very closely, so it’s unlikely I’m going to follow them.